alvarocarrerasr/nodeJSTraining/README.md

 * Weather App: The project uses async I/O to collect weather information from an API.
 Moreover, it is possible to get user's current position and from that information, show the weather prediction.

 To conclude, I have also uploaded a personal guide, this time in Spanish, about the weirdest aspects of JavaScript.
+Whatsmore, I include too my NodeJS notes.